 There is also an excavated area underneath the Archaeological Museum of Thebes, which was built over the north end of the ancient palace complex.

 The museum is one of the best in Greece, and it houses important finds from all over Boeotia, including ancient Thebes.
 Among them are some small gold ornaments which were found in the grave said to be that of Amphion.

 Tips for the Visitor

 Thebes is on the rail line connecting Athens and Thessaloniki.
 It takes just over an hour to get to Thebes from Athens Station.
 There is also a KTEL bus terminal right next to the sanctuary of Apollo with services to other cities, including Athens.

 All of the archaeological sites can be visited any day at any time.
 Some sites are fenced in, but they can easily be viewed and photographed from beyond the fence.
-Some sites such as the large mounds have no fences and you can freely walk around the site and among the ruins, although watch where you step because the people of modern Thebes seem to use these areas to let their dogs relieve themselves.
+Some sites such as the large mounds have no fences and you can freely walk around the site and among the ruins, although there is quite a lot of litter on them.
 The only site with limited access is the excavated patch under the museum, whose admission is included with the museum ticket.

 As the museum is much bigger than the archaeological museums which are typically found in small towns in Greece, it is open until evenings most days (as opposed to the usual 3 pm closing time of other museums).
 Admission costs 6 euros.